karthiknav/vfz-conversational-ai/infra/cloudformation/README.md

 on `failed to get VPC ID: ... context deadline exceeded`, its webhook service ends up with no endpoints, and *any* pod-creating `helm install`/`kubectl apply` in the cluster fails admission — not just this controller's own resources.

+`--set tokenRequests[0].audience=sts.amazonaws.com` on the `csi-secrets-store` install is required, not cosmetic: the chart's `CSIDriver` template only populates `spec.tokenRequests` when a value is explicitly passed — omit it and kubelet mounts the volume with no service account token attached at all, which surfaces later (only once a pod actually tries to mount a `secrets-store` volume — the driver install itself succeeds either way) as `FailedMount ...
+CSI token error: serviceAccount.tokens not provided - ensure tokenRequests is configured in CSIDriver`.
+The audience must match `eks-cluster.yaml`'s `OidcProvider` resource, which registers `ClientIdList: ["sts.amazonaws.com"]` — that's what lets ASCP exchange the token for STS credentials via `AssumeRoleWithWebIdentity`. `CSIDriver.spec` fields are immutable after creation, so if the driver was already installed without this flag, fixing it means `helm uninstall csi-secrets-store -n kube-system && kubectl delete csidriver secrets-store.csi.k8s.io`, then reinstalling with the flag above — a plain `helm upgrade` won't patch the field in place.

 **How secrets actually get to the orchestrator pod:** the two `secrets-store-csi-driver` commands above install two separate DaemonSets, not one — the generic CSI driver